The Effects of Blue Light On Your Eyes

 Further study is needed to determine any concrete evidence of blue light leading to retinal damage.
 But if blue light glasses and other aids seem to provide some relief to your symptoms, there is no harm in using them.
 They have only yet to be proven medically necessary.

-To ensure good eye health, get your eyes checked regularly by an ophthalmologist.
+To ensure good eye health, get your eyes checked regularly by an optometrist or ophthalmologist.
 After age 65 it is recommended that your eyes are examined every 1-2 years in order to catch any early signs of disease.
 Visit our Wellness Calendar for more information and resources regarding eye health.

 Other Eye Health Wellness Articles: